 2. Investigate Ways Of Saving Money While Traveling

-Camping and traveling can get quite expensive (no surprises there!).
+Camping and travelling can get quite expensive (no surprises there!).

-- Campsite fees stack up quickly but schemes like Britstops, Camp in My Garden and France Passion allow you to pitch up for free or for a minimal amount around the UK and Europe, with similar schemes around the rest of the world, such as ‘boondocking’.
+- Campsite fees stack up quickly but schemes like Britstops and France Passion allow you to pitch up for free or for a minimal amount around the UK and Europe, with similar schemes around the rest of the world, such as ‘boondocking’.

 - Diesel isn’t getting any cheaper but you can investigate ways of making bio-diesel for half the price.